Alex von Kleydorff / The Hour / AP

 Simon is a 12-time Grammy winner and member of The Songwriters Hall of Fame and Rock and Roll Hall of Fame — as half of the duo of Simon and Garfunkel and as a solo artist.

-The singers were married in 1992.
-They have three children.
+Simon and Brickell were married in 1992.
+They have three children together.